TuanTTranCS/concordia-bigdata-project/README.md

 1. Apply learned techniques to analyze and preprocess the dataset: the raw data contains lots of noisy metadata that need to rectify.
 We also need to calculate several derived features to improve the models' performance.
 2. Implement ML models that can be scaled in Spark: We expect to implement at least two prediction models in Spark to predict the heart rate of individual users based on the context of the training such as historical workout, current heart rate, and user-dependent features.
 We are planning to implement non-deep learning models only for the sake of limited processing time.

-Recently, there were several relevant works in mining sensor data for health area: [2] provided an overview of data mining research in healthcare and discussed the impact of these techniques on pervasive sensing market; Farseev et al. proposed a model that combined collected exercises and social network data to predict users’ wellness trend (Body Mass Index - BMI) using AdaBoost-based method [4]; [3, 24] built context-aware models that applied in many fields such as recommendation, social network and clinical predictions using individual information like BMI, age, gender, etc..
+Recently, there were several relevant works in mining sensor data for health area: [2] provided an overview of data mining research in healthcare and discussed the impact of these techniques on pervasive sensing market; Farseev et al. proposed a model that combined collected exercises and social network data to predict users’ wellness trend (Body Mass Index - BMI) using AdaBoost-based method [4]; [3, 24] built context-aware models that applied in many fields such as recommendation, social network and clinical predictions using individual information like BMI, age, gender, etc.

 ## Materials and Methods